 The preparation of these statutory basis financial statements in conformity with the NAIC Annual Statement Instructions and the NAIC SAP include certain amounts that are based on the Company's estimates and judgments.
 These estimates require the Company to apply complex assumptions and judgments, often because the Company must make estimates about the effects of matters that are inherently uncertain and will change in subsequent periods.
-The most significant estimates relate to hospital and medical benefits, claims unpaid, aggregate health policy reserves, and aggregate health claim reserves.
+The most significant estimates relate to hospital and medical benefits, claims unpaid, aggregate health policy reserves (including medical loss ratio rebates), and risk adjustment estimates.
 The Company adjusts these estimates each period as more current information becomes available.
 The impact of any changes in estimates is included in the determination of net income in the period in which the estimate is adjusted.